The problem of Pi_2-cut-introduction: Cut-Introduction

+The order of the non-terminals was not discussed, is already intrinsic, and reads $\beta_1<\beta_2<\alpha <\tau$.
+Then the corresponding \seHs\!\! can intuitively be described as $\EH{X}$ plus the grammar $\Gcal$ where $X$ is a two-place predicate variable.
+More precisely, $S(X)=$

-A solution of an \seHs gives us a cut formula for a proof with a $\Pi_2$-cut. \begin{definition} Let $S$ be a provable sequent, $\mathcal{G}$ a schematic $\Pi_2$-grammar, and $S(X)$ the corresponding \seHs\!\!.
-We call $A$ a solution of the \seHs if $S(A)$, i.e.\ the \seHs where $X$ is replaced by $A$, is a tautology. \end{definition} In the following we will think of proofs as trees.
+is an \seHs\!\! corresponding to $\Gcal$ and $\forall u.P(u,fu)\lor P(u,gu)\seq\exists v,w.P(c,v)\land P(hv,w)$.
+The solution of $S(X)$ is $\lambda xy.P(x,y)$. \end{example} In the following we will think of proofs as trees.
 This will facilitate the description of our approaches to find a solution for the \seHs\!\!.
 Hence, the leaves of a proof represent tautological or non-tautological axioms. \begin{definition} Let $S$ be a sequent.
-We call an arbitrary tree a \textbf{G3c}-derivation if it has only sequents as nodes, has $S$ as lowest element such that each node is a conclusion of a rule of \textbf{G3c}, and the immediate successors are the premise of that rule. \end{definition} \begin{definition} Let $S$ be a quantifier-free sequent.
-We call a \textbf{G3c}-derivation of $S$ \emph{maximal} if the leaves of the tree cannot be conclusions of rules. \end{definition}
+We call an arbitrary tree a \textbf{G3c}-derivation if it has only sequents as nodes, has $S$ as lowest element such that each edge corresponds to a rule of \textbf{G3c}, i.e.\ each node is a (tautological or non-tautological) axiom or a conclusion of a rule of \textbf{G3c}, and the immediate successors are the premise of that rule. \end{definition} \begin{definition} Let $S$ be a quantifier-free sequent.
+We call a \textbf{G3c}-derivation of $S$ \emph{maximal} if the leaves of the tree cannot be conclusions of rules. \end{definition} Before we discuss a characterization of the solvability of the \seHs we show that in general it is not solvable. \begin{lemma} Let $F:=P(x,fx)\land Q(x,gx)$ and $G:=P(c,x)\land Q(d,y)$.
+Assume the sequent $\forall x.F\seq \exists x,y.G$, the \seHs $S(X)$